 Professor David Blake, Cass Business School, City University of London.

 Dr Ruth Lea CBE, Economic Advisor, Fellow of the RSA and the Royal Statistical Society

 Mr Robert Lee, Former Chief Economist, Board of Executors (South Africa), Economic Consultant (UK), and private investor.

 Mr Rory Maw, Bursar, Magdalen College, Oxford.

-Dr Paul Sheard, Former Vice-Chairman and Chief Economist of S&P Global, now Senior Fellow, Mossavar-Rahmani Center for Business and Government, Harvard Kennedy School.
+Dr Paul Sheard, Former Vice-Chairman and Chief Economist of S&P Global, now Research Fellow, Mossavar-Rahmani Center for Business and Government, Harvard Kennedy School.